 Consequent upon the departure of the Minister from the Church in 2016, the Church had a cessation event under Section 75 of the Pensions Act 1995.
 This makes the Church liable for the proportion of the overall deficit (assessed by reference to the cost of securing benefits by the purchase of annuities) applicable to its previous Ministers who were members of the Scheme.
 It is not possible to quantify this debt without an actuarial calculation.
-In order to avoid the cost of such a calculation and because the Church may not be able to continue its charitable activities following payment of the employer debt which arises upon a cessation event, the Pension Scheme Trustee (after consulting the Pensions Regulator) is not currently pursuing the employer debt, but is Instead permitting the Church to pay the ongoing deficiency contributions outlined above.
+In order to avoid the cost of such a calculation and because the Church may not be able to continue its charitable activities following payment of the employer debt which arises upon a cessation event, the Pension Scheme Trustee (after consulting the Pensions Regulator) is not currently pursuing the employer debt, but is instead permitting the Church to pay the ongoing deficiency contributions outlined above.
 However, the Pension Scheme Trustee has the right to quantify and seek payment of the debt at any time at its discretion.

-The next actuarial valuation of the DB Plan within the Scheme is due to take place not later than as at 31 December 2016.
+The next actuarial valuation of the DB Plan within the Scheme showing the position at 31 December 2016 is currently underway.